graveja0/health-care-markets/README.md

 area.

 Also note that the hospital plotted in red is St. Joseph’s Hospital, a 146 bed hospital that closed on March 11, 2016.
-We will use this closing in an event study to validate the market classifications–the idea being that hospitals within the market containing St. Joseph’s should have been more affected by its closing (i.e., total FFS Medicare patients goes up) than hospitals outside it.
+We will (eventually) use this closing in an event study to validate the market classifications–the idea being that hospitals within the market containing St. Joseph’s should have been more affected by its closing (i.e., total FFS Medicare patients goes up) than hospitals outside it.

 <img src="README_files/figure-gfm/unnamed-chunk-6-1.png" title="Hospitals and ZIP Codes in Philadelphia County, PA, 2015" alt="Hospitals and ZIP Codes in Philadelphia County, PA, 2015" style="display: block; margin: auto;" />